nbarrientos/cryptowat_exporter/README.md

 ## Installation

 Binaries can be downloaded from the Github releases page.
-A Docker image will be released soon.
+A Docker image hosted on Dockerhub is also available.

 Building yourself is rather easy, just install `golang` and `make` and run: